-This easy balsamic pork tenderloin recipe can be made in the Instant Pot in 7 minutes or cooked in the oven if you don’t have a pressure cooker.
+This easy balsamic pork tenderloin recipe only takes 7 minutes in the Instant Pot.
+Or cook it in the oven if you don’t have a pressure cooker.

-Last night Dave and I were binge watching the end of Top Chef Charleston and one of our favourite competitors chose pork tenderloin for a challenge.
+Last night I was binge watching the end of Top Chef Charleston and one of our favourite competitors chose pork tenderloin for a challenge.

 Never choose the tenderloin!

 It didn’t make sense.
 Not surprisingly she lost the competition.